Roy Orbison: 1965–1969: Career decline and tragedies

 Roy and Claudette shared a love for motorcycles after Roy had been introduced to them by Elvis Presley.
 Orbison was a daredevil driver, blasting around on his Harley-Davidson motorcycle and owning a Ferrari car, which he used to challenge other drivers to race him on the highway.
-On June 6, 1966, when Orbison and Claudette were both riding their motorcycles home from Bristol, Tennessee, she was struck by a pickup truck in Gallatin, Tennessee and thrown into the air.
-She was taken by ambulance to hospital, but her liver was seriously injured and she died, aged 25.
+On June 6, 1966, when Orbison and Claudette were both riding their motorcycles home from Bristol, Tennessee, she was struck by a pickup truck in Gallatin, Tennessee, and thrown into the air.
+She was taken by ambulance to the hospital, but her liver was seriously injured and she died, aged 25.

 A grieving Orbison threw himself into his work, collaborating with Bill Dees to write music for The Fastest Guitar Alive, a film in which MGM had scheduled for him to star, as well.
 It was initially planned as a dramatic Western, but was rewritten as a comedy.
 Orbison's character was a spy who stole and had to protect and deliver a cache of gold to the Confederate Army during the American Civil War, and was supplied with a guitar that turned into a rifle.
 The prop allowed him to deliver the line, "I could kill you with this and play your funeral march at the same time", with, according to biographer Colin Escott, "zero conviction".
 Orbison was pleased with the film, although it proved to be a critical and box-office failure.
 While MGM had included five films in his contract, no more were made.

 He recorded an album dedicated to the songs of Don Gibson and another of Hank Williams covers, but both sold poorly.
 During the counterculture era, with the charts dominated by artists including Jimi Hendrix, Jefferson Airplane, the Rolling Stones, and the Doors, Orbison lost mainstream appeal, yet seemed confident that this would return, later saying: "[I] didn't hear a lot I could relate to, so I kind of stood there like a tree where the winds blow and the seasons change, and you're still there and you bloom again."
 Orbison's single "Cry Softly Lonely One" from March 1967 was his last song to enter the top 100 until the 1980s.

 During a tour of Britain and playing Birmingham on Saturday, September 14, 1968, he received the news that his home in Hendersonville, Tennessee, had burned down, and his two eldest sons had died.
 This occurred two years after the death of his wife Claudette and Orbison's grief meant he could not write songs.
 Fire officials stated that the cause of the fire may have been an aerosol can, which possibly contained lacquer.
 The property was sold to Johnny Cash, whose house at the same location also burned down later.